Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 For more tips on how to prepare for an interview, take a look at our graduate job interview checklist.

-Asking presumptuous, overly personal or vague questions is a big no-no.
+Asking presumptuous, overly personal or vague interview questions is a big no-no.

 Also make sure you avoid anything that makes you sound as if you’re disinterested in the role or haven't done your research - like “what does the company do?” or “what is your job?”

-It seems like asking a question should be a lot easier than answering one, doesn’t it?
-Well in a high-pressure interview situation, probably not.
+It seems like asking an interview question should be a lot easier than answering one, doesn’t it?
+Well in a high-pressure situation, probably not.

 When you’re sat in an interview, it’s tempting to take a breather and zone out while the interviewer answers your questions - but it’s really important to try to listen to their answers.